-Although Zoom first rose to mass popularity during the early stages of the pandemic, the company has consistently added new features to its video conferencing service to help it stay ahead of Microsoft Teams (opens in new tab), Google Meet (opens in new tab) and other competitors in the space.
+Although Zoom first rose to mass popularity during the early stages of the pandemic, the company has consistently added new features to its video conferencing service to help it stay ahead of Microsoft Teams, Google Meet and other competitors in the space.

 - We've also rounded up all the gear you'll need to work from home successfully

 Are you a pro?
 Subscribe to our newsletter